DETAILED ACTION

 a second semiconductor element (control IC 604; Figs 24A-24C; ¶ [0314,0323-324]); a second lead (control lead 610b; Figs 24B-24C; ¶ [0330]) electrically connected to the second semiconductor element; and a second connecting member (one of bonding wires 616(e); Figs 24B-24C; ¶ [0330]) connected to the second semiconductor element, wherein Jeon discloses the bonding wires may be formed of a metal such as copper and may be, for example, coated copper (¶ [0123]), but not disclose further structural detail of the bonding wires.

 In the same field of endeavor, Otremba discloses a semiconductor device comprising a wire (including, for example copper alloy, that may or may not include a coating; ¶ [0046]) that may be configured (smaller thickness / diameter) such that a current flowing therein is smaller than a current flowing through another wire (¶ [0046]) due to different current requirements for a gate electrode (smaller current) as compared to a source electrode (larger current).
-Accordingly, it would have been obvious to a person having ordinary skill in the art to have combined the disclosures of Otremba with that of Takada in view of Jeon and configured the connecting member and second connecting member for the case where the semiconductor element includes different leads having different current carrying requirements, such as may be the case of the control lead 610b of Jeon used for the control IC as compared to the source lead 610a used for the power transistor 606.
+Accordingly, it would have been obvious to a person having ordinary skill in the art to have combined the disclosures of Otremba with that of Takada in view of Islam and Jeon and configured the connecting member and second connecting member for the case where the semiconductor element includes different leads having different current carrying requirements, such as may be the case of the control lead 610b of Jeon used for the control IC as compared to the source lead 610a used for the power transistor 606.
 One would have had a reasonable expectation of success because of the similarity in devices and materials disclosed by each of Takada, Jeon and Otremba.

-None of Takada, Jeon and Otremba discloses the second connecting member consists solely of a second core containing a second material.
+Takada in view of Islam, Jeon and Otremba does not disclose the second connecting member consists solely of a second core containing a second material.
 However, both Otremba and Jeon disclose that the wire(s) may or may not have a coating (that is, a surface layer, similar to that disclosed by Takada).
 It would have been obvious to a person having ordinary skill in the art, having chosen to use connecting members with different configurations (bonding wires having different thickness / diameter) to have used for the second, less demanding (lower current, smaller diameter) connecting member a second material that does not have the Pd coating of Takada.
 One may have been motivated to do this in order to reduce the cost of the second connecting member by eliminating the expensive Pd, and reserving the more expensive connecting members for the connections that most require or benefit from them.
 One would have had a reasonable expectation of success because uncoated bonding wire is well-known in the art, disclosed by both each of Otremba and Jeon, and because it is common to consider and trade off a variety factors including cost, performance, and reliability.

-Regarding claim 11, Takada in view of Jeon and Otremba discloses the semiconductor device according to claim 7, but does not disclose wherein the second material consists solely of the second metal (Takada; Cu, as applied to claim 1) to which no other metals are added.
+Regarding claim 11, Takada in view of Islam, and further in view of Jeon and Otremba discloses the semiconductor device according to claim 7, but does not disclose wherein the second material consists solely of the second metal (Takada; Cu, as applied to claim 1) to which no other metals are added.
 However, each of Takeda (¶ [0005], examples 1-11 of Table 1), Jeon (¶ [0123]) and Otremba (¶ [0046]) disclose a copper core to which no other metals are added.
 One may have been motivated to use Cu to which no other metals are added in order to further reduce the cost of the second connecting member by eliminating the expensive Pt, it being known at the time of the invention that both Pd and Pt were significantly more expensive than Cu, and reserving the more expensive connecting members for the connections that most require or benefit from them.
 One would have had a reasonable expectation of success because Cu bonding wire is well known in the art, and because it is common to consider and trade off a variety factors including cost, performance, and reliability.

-Regarding claim 12, Takada in view of Jeon and Otremba discloses the semiconductor device according to claim 7, wherein the second material contains a fourth metal having a higher electrical resistivity than the second metal.
+Regarding claim 12, Takada in view of Islam and further in view of Jeon and Otremba discloses the semiconductor device according to claim 7, but does not disclose wherein the second material contains a fourth metal having a higher electrical resistivity than the second metal.
 However, Takada discloses that one of the following metals is preferably added to the copper core material to improve bonding reliability: Au, Pd, Pt, Rh, Ni, In, and Ga (Takada; ¶ [0051]), and each of the listed materials has a higher resistivity than Cu (as is readily known by consulting a material properties reference).
-Accordingly, it would have been obvious to a person having ordinary skill in the art to have added one of the listed metals to Cu to form the second material.
+Accordingly, it would have been obvious to a person having ordinary skill in the art to have added one of the listed metals to Cu to form the second material, satisfying the limitation of claim 12.
 One would have been motivated to do this, with a reasonable expectation of success, because of Takada’s disclosure.

-Regarding claim 13, Takada in view of Jeon and Otremba discloses the semiconductor device according to claim 12, but does not specifically disclose wherein the fourth metal is Au.
+Regarding claim 13, Takada in view Islam and further in view of Jeon and Otremba discloses the semiconductor device according to claim 12, but does not specifically disclose wherein the fourth metal is Au.
 However, it would have been obvious for a person having ordinary skill in the art to have chosen Au from Takada’s list of preferred metals to add to the Cu core.
 One may have been motivated to do this because Au has the lowest resistivity of any of the materials on the list (as is readily known by consulting a material properties reference), thereby enabling one to maintain a resistance of the connecting member closest to that of Cu to which no metals are added, while improving bonding reliability (as explained for claim 12.)
 One would have had a reasonable expectation of success because of Takada’s disclosure.

 Claims 9-10 are rejected under 35 U.S.C.
-103 as being unpatentable over Takada; Mitsuo et al. (US 2022/0122937; hereinafter Takada) in view of Otremba; Ralf et al. (US 2016/0293549; hereinafter Otremba).
+103 as being unpatentable over Takada; Mitsuo et al. (US 2022/0122937; hereinafter Takada) in view of Islam; Shafidul et al. (US 2007/0161157; hereinafter Islam) and further in view of Otremba; Ralf et al. (US 2016/0293549; hereinafter Otremba).

 a second lead (another of 4; Fig 2; ¶ [0091]) electrically connected to the semiconductor element; and